AISecMatrix/AISecMatrix/README.md

 <br>

-Defense suggestions: for backdoor attacks, there are also some corresponding defense methods proposed.
+**<u>Defense suggestions:</u>** for backdoor attacks, there are also some corresponding defense methods proposed.
 The existing backdoor defense methods can be divided into empirical backdoor defense methods and certified backdoor defense methods.
 The empirical backdoor defense method generally has good performance, but its effectiveness is not guaranteed theoretically; On the other hand, the validity of the authenticated backdoor defense method is guaranteed theoretically under certain assumptions, but its performance is generally weaker than that of the empirical back door defense method in real scenarios.
 The existing authenticated backdoor defense methods **[[29](#ref-29),[30](#ref-30)]** are mainly based on Random Smoothing technology, while empirical backdoor defense methods have many different ways, which can be divided into the following six basic categories **[[21](#ref-21)]**:
 * Defense based on preprocessing **[[31](#ref-31),[32](#ref-32),[33](#ref-33)]**: Preprocess the prediction samples before the prediction begins, and then destroy the triggers that may exist in the samples, so that the backdoor cannot be activated successfully.
 * Defense based on model reconstruction **[[31](#ref-31),[34](#ref-34),[35](#ref-35)]**: Reconstruct the model by pruning and retraining, thus destroying the hidden back door in the model.
 * Defense based on trigger reconstruction **[[36](#ref-36),[37](#ref-37),[38](#ref-38)]**: Reconstruct the backdoor trigger in the infected model in certain way, and then eliminate the model backdoor by suppressing related triggers.